 Military Joint Services Transcript (JST) (Undergraduate Students Only)

 The American Council on Education (ACE) provides quality assurance and policy guidance for the Joint Services Transcript (JST) used by the Army, Marine Corps, Navy, and Coast Guard.

 The Registrar’s Office may approve credit to be granted for courses or experience as recommended by ACE with a level of Lower (L) or Upper (U) course level designation, but will not grant credit for Vocational (V) work.
 Credit will be granted based on the general transfer credit policy regarding maximum transfer credits.
 In order to receive credit, the Registrar’s Office must receive an official copy of the military transcript.

 International Transfer Credit

-All international transcripts must be evaluated course-by-course by one of the National Association of Credential Evaluation Services (NACES) member organizations (http://www.naces.org/members.htm), with the results sent directly to Grace Christian University along with an official transcript.
+All international transcripts must be evaluated course-by-course by one of the National Association of Credential Evaluation Services (NACES) member organizations (naces.org/members.html), with the results sent directly to Grace Christian University along with an official transcript.
 Any fee(s) associated with the evaluation and transcription must be paid by the student.
-Upon receipt of the evaluation, the Registrar will process the transcript to review for potential course equivalency.
+Upon receipt of the evaluation, the Registrar will review the transcript for transfer course equivalency